The newest release Pentaho 220.127.116.11.12 in its community edition is available for download at sourceforge (link)

 Steps for backup, install, upgrade to a MySQL local DB are the same that you are already familiar with and has been previously posted in this blog (link) and well documented at the Pentaho Wiki.

 I found Spago BI version 5.1, that is about two years ago.
 It was a Complete Open Source BI Sotution, the only one there is, they said.
 They were proud of it!.
 And I was waiting for 5.3 to start a series of posts as they announced amazing changes.

 On may 4th 2017, @SpagoBI anounced they were starting a #spagobirevolution.
 The same company (Engineering Group) did an extreme makeover to XU experince and released a Comunity Edition (CE) and an Enterprise Edition (EE) with a Knowage Brand.

 What I have seen is that the CE is an interesting product, somewhat crippled as important functionality like scheduling and MDX calculated fields and more are excluded, but lets hope its cockpit designer, metadata, models and widgets, deliver a promising alternative for OS BI data exploration.

 Visit their site: http://knowage-suite.com/

-Knowage has twitted about ta Guide [Updated to a Manual] with instructions for windows, linux and DB migration scripts from 5.x [link].
+Knowage has updated its documentation with instructions for windows, linux and DB migration scripts from 5.x [link].

-Prerequisites: You’ll need Java JRE and JAVA_HOME defined.
+Prerequisites: You’ll need Java JDK 1.8 and JAVA_HOME defined.

 - Open a Terminal, create a folder, unzip its content: